 EARLY DESIGN INFLUENCES

 That’s easy.
 It all started in Grand Forks, North Dakota, which doesn’t sound like a creative place, but all those endless acres of land and sky definitely helped inform my love of negative space.
-My mother is a retired attorney and artist—hence my love of color—and my father is a retired physician—ditto my appreciation for precision in all things.
+My mother is a retired attorney and artist—hence my love of color—and my father was a physician—ditto my appreciation for precision in all things.
 My passion for architecture and interior design was shaped by our century-old four-square house, and the fact that my mom was president of the Grand Forks Historic Society.

 FAVORITE PART OF THE CREATIVE PROCESS